MiracleIsHere/Sudoku-game/README.md

 # Sudoku
-An Android app on Kotlin to play Sudoku
+An Android app on Kotlin to play Sudoku.
 ## Features
 * solver
 * pencil marks